Attention is not just concentration.

 Your attention determines how you behave, how you relate to people and how you experience your life.

-For the purpose of this assessment, attention can be described as a flow of energy that can be narrow or widely open in all directions (diffused).
+Attention can be described as a flow of energy that can be narrow or widely open in all directions (diffused).

 And within this flow, you may feel either immersed in or distant (objective) to whatever you are attending to.